FelicianoTech/www.feliciano.tech/src/content/blog/how-to-update-the-bios-on-system76-thelio-desktop.md

 feature: "system76-thelio-bios.png"
 ---

+**Update:** An engineer from System76 chipped in suggesting that this is not a good way to update the BIOS.
+Their method is still unavailable though.
+While this may not be the best way to update the BIOS for Thelio computers, this method should still work for GIGABYTE based PCs that don't support Linux the way System76 does.

+---

+{{< tweet 1137809054057750528 >}}

 I bought a [System76 Thelio][s76-thelio] desktop computer earlier this year (btw, I love it).
 The BIOS on its Gigabyte motherboard is two releases old.
 All of the instructions I found on how to update the BIOS involved Windows or formatting and imaging a USB flash drive.